CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 #### INF.1.M1 Building Security Planning [Planner, Information Security Officer (ISB)]

-In order to develop practicable and economical security measures for the use of a building, the protection requirements of the business processes operated there and the basic protection goals, which often arise from the business activity, must be determined.
-The self-evident protection of persons in the building and the protection of assets must be considered in the context of information security, especially the protection of IT, ie the hardware and the software.
+In order to develop practicable and economical security measures for the use of a building, the protection requirements of the business processes operated there and the basic protection goals, which often result from the business activity, must be determined.
+The self-evident protection of persons in the building and the protection of the assets in the context of information security, in particular the protection of IT, so the hardware and the software to be observed.
 In addition to the classic IT hardware, the areas of the entire support technology, ie power supply, cooling / air-conditioning, etc., must be taken into account.

 In a building, many different safety aspects have to be taken into account, from fire protection and electrics to access control.
 Depending on the size of the institution and the buildings, there may be different responsible persons.
 Therefore, the different roles and tasks have to be coordinated.
 Competent persons should coordinate with each other in order to select appropriate security measures for the different areas, building on the protection objectives.
 It is good practice to first consider zones when planning buildings (see INF.1.M 23 Building Safety Zones).
 Many protection goals can be achieved by not having to go from a low-security zone directly to a higher-security one.
 Initially, the spatial layout should be coordinated with the intended use of the building (see INF.1.M 1.13 Arrangement of buildings worth protecting).
 Clearly identifiable and easy-to-secure transitions should be created between different security zones.
 Permissible transitions between the zones are then carried out according to the protection requirement.
 Impermissible transitions are either prevented or particularly secured.
 For example, escape doors from security zones with a higher level of security into the outside area must be secured in such a way that unauthorized access from outside to inside is prevented.
 Windows and entrances must be protected according to their protection requirements (see INF.1.M 22 Safe Doors and Windows).

 #### INF.1.M2 Adapted distribution of circuits

-In many cases, the initial installation already involves inaccurately that one of the three phase conductors in the 3-phase network is significantly more heavily loaded with consumers and thus burdened with them than the other two (danger of neutral point displacement).
+In many cases, the initial installation already involves inaccurately that one of the three phase conductors in the 3-phase network is significantly more heavily loaded with loads and thus burdened with them than the other two (danger of neutral point shifting).
 Furthermore, according to experience, the room occupancy and the connection values ​​for which an electrical installation was designed no longer correspond with the actual conditions after some time.
 It is therefore essential to check the electrical installation and, if necessary, adapt it to changes in the use of the room and changes and additions to the technical equipment (IT, air conditioning units, lighting, etc.).
 This can be done in simple cases by relocation of lines.
 In some cases, however, it may be necessary to install additional or completely new infeeds, lines, distributors, etc.

 Further information on IT cabling and electrotechnical cabling can be found in the corresponding building blocks of the INF layer.